 Existing Roads

-Procedures to ensure the proper measures for recycling and disposal of materials associated with the project site will be managed lawfully. (see standard notes)
+Procedures to ensure the proper measures for recycling and disposal of materials associated with the project site will be managed lawfully. (see standard notes @ http://berkscd.com/erosion-and-sediment-control-2/es-program-npdes/ go to bottom of page)

+If there are any potential thermal impacts to surface waters of the Commonwealth from the earth disturbance activities, they will need to be identified, along with any methods proposed for avoidance/mitigation of these thermal impacts.

+Identify any existing and proposed riparian forest buffers.

 Example Sequence of Earth Disturbance Activity